fractastical/ar/app/playlist/README.md

       "other/path/to/bar"
       "other/path/to/qux")

 But that is verbose and tedious.
-As an alternative, inside the `playlist` S-expression, you can use the `w/folder` S-expression:
+As an alternative, you can use the `w/folder`

-    (playlist
+S-expression:

     (w/folder "path/to"
       "foo"
       "bar"
       "qux")

     (w/folder "other/path/to"
       "foo"
       "bar"
-        "qux"))
+      "qux")

 Examples